Palais de Chaillot: Construction

 The pavilions of Soviet Russia (right) and Nazi Germany (left) faced each other at the 1937 Expo.

+The Palais de Chaillot in Paris during the World Expo in 1937.

+Le Corbusier in front of the Palais de Chaillot in Paris during the World Expo in 1937.

+The Palais de Chaillot, fountain at the entrance to the building in 1937.

+The Palais de Chaillot in 1939 (Autochrome Lumière).

 World War II

 It was on the front terrace of the palace that Adolf Hitler was pictured during his short tour of the city in 1940, with the Eiffel Tower in the background.
 This became an iconic image of the Second World War.
 On VE Day, 8 May 1945, the U.S. Army in Paris celebrated their victory on the same spot.
 Over 2800 soldiers, sailors and airmen listened to the victory speech to the troops by President Harry S. Truman, and then an address by the ranking officer in Paris, Lt.
 Gen John C. H. Lee, commanding general of the Com-Z logistics operations of the U.S. Army in Europe since May 1942.